-Take the example of a cyber-security threat where there is the leaking of information by employees with access to confidential and sensitive information.
-One of the Visual Analytics Science and Technology (VAST) 2009 minichallenges involved various aspects of a fictional insider threat scenario where someone is leaking information [7].
+An example of a cyber-threat is the leaking of information by employees with access to confidential and sensitive information.
+One of the Visual Analytics Science and Technology (VAST) 2009 minichallenges involved various aspects of a fictional insider threat scenario where someone is leaking information [11].
 The goal of these challenges is to allow contestants to apply various visual analysis techniques to discover the spy and their associated actions.
 The VAST data set consists of the activities (card swipes and network traffic) of 60 employees at an embassy over the month of January in 2008.

-Starting with a graph of embassy employee activity data on January 29, 2008, consisting of 180 transactions (5,058 vertices and 4,878 edges), we randomly inserted an extra edge and vertex into the graph, representing a potentially anomalous insertion.
-We then ran GBAD on the entire graph, targeting anomalous insertions.
+On a graph of embassy employee activity data on January 29, 2008, consisting of 180 transactions (5,058 vertices and 4,878 edges), we randomly inserted an extra edge and vertex into the graph, representing a potentially anomalous insertion.
+We then run GBAD on the entire graph, targeting anomalous insertions.
 This results in the targeted anomaly being discovered in 2,364 seconds with no false positives.
-The normative pattern (shown in Figure 2) consists of 8 vertices and 7 edges.
-We then divided the graph into 10 graph partitions, where each partition consists of 18 transactions, and ran GBAD on each partition individually.
+The normative pattern (shown in Fig. 5), consists of 8 vertices and 7 edges.

+We then divide the graph into 10 graph partitions, where each partition consists of 18 transactions, and ran GBAD on each partition individually.
 This results in a much shorter running time, with the longest running partition taking only 215 seconds.
 However, while the targeted anomaly is discovered, it also results in 189 false positives being reported.
+(Again, choosing 10 partitions was arbitrary.)